AnhTaizz/AI-Driven-Resource-Tuning/docs/architecture.md

 - The feedback loop is explicit offline collection, dataset rebuild/versioning, retraining, validation, and model promotion.
 - Waste/shortage warnings are post-run diagnostics; live warnings are outside the MVP.
 - Parallel SQL means overlapping SQL executions/stages within one Spark application, as defined by `adr/ADR-0002-parallel-sql-boundary.md`.
+- `LOCAL_YARN_V1` is a single-host, two-NodeManager controlled testbed.
+Its planned resource envelope is not frozen until verified against the deployed runtime.
+- Local recommendations are environment-specific; transfer to a company/production environment requires target-environment collection and retraining or explicit calibration.

 ## 8. Failure Handling